You are reading this page because you are a Catholic who wants to share the Good News of Jesus with other people, but you don’t know where to start.

 Don’t panic!
 You can do a great deal on your own, because effective evangelisation generally takes place within existing relationships.
 There are some things you can do to hone your skills at sharing your faith in a way that doesn’t put other people off.

 - Learn to be sensitive to where other people are in their growth towards faith.
-Read Sherry Weddell’s Forming Intentional Disciples and watch the Proclaim’15 video on Sharing the Gospel Message.
+Read Sherry Weddell’s Forming Intentional Disciples.

-- Practice giving your testimony – and watch the video on Testimonies.
+- Practice giving your testimony – and read Pass It On.

 - Take part in Ananias Training from the Catherine of Siena Institute.